twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-12-to-nibbana-with-stopping%zh.rst

 [According to Sayadaw, in the whole sutta pitaka, with the stopping method and realized Nibbāna were only two persons, Bāhiya Dārucīriya and Ven.
 Mālunkyāputta.
 He gave his view on this stopping method in the following talk.
 Sayadaw himself was quite a well know teacher in Abhidhamma during his time.

 His view on the stopping method was also could be had some connections with his understanding of Abhidhamma teaching.
-Not only came from his understanding of the suttas.
-He himself was developing samādhi and practiced insight.
+It was not only came from his understanding of the suttas but also well experience in his own practice.

 He also taught his disciples to sit for samādhi.
 But in his many talks he didn’t mention much about it.
 In this talk he himself supported the Mahasi Sayadaw’s system as right practice.]